-Despite the obvious benefits of a pool, keeping your pool clean and ready to swim can also be a chore.
-A well maintained pool is often a full time job and if you’re a first time pool owner, it can sometimes be confusing to figure out what to do.
+Despite the obvious benefits of a residential swimming pool, keeping your pool clean and ready to swim can also be a chore.
+A well maintained water in your pool is often a full time job and if you’re a first time pool owner, it can sometimes be confusing to figure out what to do.

 To summarize their very excellent breakdown: